 This solicitation is made by our Board of Directors on our behalf.
-The entire cost of preparing, assembling and mailing the Notice of 2008 Annual Meeting of Stockholders, this proxy statement and the enclosed proxy card, and of soliciting proxies, will be paid by us.
-Proxies will be solicited principally through the use of the mails, but, if we desire, we may solicit proxies personally or by telephone, electronic mail or special letter by our officers and our regular employees for no additional compensation.
-We have retained American Stock Transfer & Trust and ADP Investor Communication Services to aid in the solicitation at an estimated cost to us of approximately \$7,750 plus out-of-pocket expenses.
+The entire cost of preparing, assembling and mailing the Notice of 2009 Annual Meeting of Stockholders, this proxy statement and the enclosed proxy card, and of soliciting proxies, will be paid by us.
+Proxies will be solicited principally through the use of the mails, but we may solicit proxies personally or by telephone, electronic mail or special letter by our officers and our regular employees for no additional compensation.
+We have retained American Stock Transfer & Trust and Broadridge to aid in the solicitation at an estimated cost to us of approximately \$11,000 plus out-of-pocket expenses.